eatwithforks/feedupdater/README.md

 ```
 <b> Usecase <b>

-1. Set a cronjob to execute fetcher.rb on a hourly basis. (can be adjusted by user)
+1. Set a cronjob to execute get_latest.rb on a hourly basis. (can be adjusted by user)
 2. This will automatically find the latest manga and download to your local directory.
 3. Thus, saving the time and effort to manually navigate to the website to check if a chapter has been released.